• Home

 Microsoft Password Policy Recommendations

-Microsoft has created their recommendation for Administrator Password Policies using intelligence gained from years of tracking threats including trojans, worms, botnets, phishing attacks etc. They also stress the importance of employee training to ensure that all users are educated on any password policy changes, and know how to spot the latest security threats.
-Microsoft recommends the following policies to provide password based identity and access management security as part of your organization's cybersecurity plan.
+Microsoft has created their recommendation for Administrator Password Policies using intelligence gained from years of tracking threats including trojans, worms, botnets, phishing attacks etc. According to Microsoft, the primary goal of a more secure password system is password diversity, you want your password policy to contain lots of different and hard to guess passwords.
+They stress the importance of employee training to ensure that all users are educated on any password policy changes and know how to spot the latest security threats.
+Microsoft recommends the following policies to provide password-based identity and access management security as part of your organization's cybersecurity plan.

 The most important password requirement you should put on your users when creating passwords is to ban the use of common passwords to reduce your organization's susceptibility to brute force password attacks.
 Common user passwords include:abcdefg,password,monkey.